| Title: | Personalised Synthetic Controls |

 printing psc results

-and representing a fitted personlised synthetic control model.
+psc and representing a fitted personalised synthetic control model.

 Richard Jasckson ([email protected])